Korey Dropkin

 Korey Dropkin (born June 11, 1995) is an American curler originally from Southborough, Massachusetts.
-He currently skips his own team out of Duluth, Minnesota.
+At the 2026 Olympics, he and Cory Thiesse became the first American team to win a medal in Olympic mixed doubles curling, winning the silver medal.

 Curling career

 Juniors

-As a junior curler, Dropkin won three United States Junior Curling Championships, playing third for brother Stephen in 2012 and skipping in 2013 and 2016 while curling at Broomstones Curling Club in Wayland, MA.
+As a junior curler, Dropkin won three United States Junior Curling Championships, playing third for his brother Stephen in 2012 and skipping in 2013 and 2016 while curling at Broomstones Curling Club in Wayland, MA.
 As such, he played for the United States at the World Junior Curling Championships, finishing 5th at the 2012 World Junior Curling Championships and 7th at the 2013 World Junior Curling Championships.

-Dropkin was a member of the U.S. team at the 2012 Winter Youth Olympics, skipping a team that included Sarah Anderson, Thomas Howell and Taylor Anderson.
+Dropkin was a member of the U.S. team at the 2012 Winter Youth Olympics, skipping a team that included Sarah Anderson, Thomas Howell, and Taylor Anderson.
 The team finished 5th at the event; after going undefeated in the round-robin, they were eliminated in the quarter-final against Italy.
 Dropkin did not go away from the event empty handed, as he picked up a bronze medal at the mixed doubles event with teammate Marina Verenich of Russia.

 Dropkin also represented the United States at the 2013 Winter Universiade, playing lead for the Chris Plys's team.
 That team finished in 5th place.

 Men's

 On the World Curling Tour, Dropkin has been a regular at events held in the U.S., playing in his first event at the 2010 Laphroaig Scotch Open at the age of 15.
 Dropkin won his first Tour event by winning the 2014 Twin Cities Open.

-Dropking usually plays skip, but for two seasons from 2016 to 2018 played second for Heath McCormick.
+Dropkin usually plays skip, but for two seasons from 2016 to 2018 played second for Heath McCormick.
 The team also included Chris Plys at third and Tom Howell at lead.
 During Dropkin's second season with Team McCormick, he won his first medal at the United States Men's Championship, earning silver when they lost to Greg Persinger's team in the final.

 In 2019, Dropkin competed at his first World Men's Championship, as alternate for John Shuster's team.
 The team finished fifth, losing their first playoff game to Team Yuta Matsumura from Japan.

 In 2021, Dropkin won his first United States Men's Curling Championship, which was postponed until after that year's Worlds due to the COVID-19 pandemic.
 The following season, he finished runner-up at the 2021 United States Olympic Curling Trials, after losing to the defending Olympic champion John Shuster rink in the final.
 As the 2022 US nationals were cancelled due to the pandemic, Dropkin's rink was invited to represent the US at the 2022 World Men's Curling Championship, where he led his team to a fourth place finish.